abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ![The category of sets](../10_functors/category_sets.svg)

-We also saw that it contains within itself many other categories, such as the category of types in programming languages.
+We also saw that it contains within itself many other categories, such as the category of types (actually different categories of types, but let's think about the one we learned about (System F) for now).

 Special types of categories
 ---